abulka/pynsource/README.md

 However I've recently discovered that you can use a [pyenv](https://github.com/pyenv/pyenv) environment for building and running Pynsource, see [this issue](https://github.com/abulka/pynsource/issues/68#issuecomment-605612292) for more info on how to do this.

 Or simply use the prebuilt binaries executables listed above!
-Or install via the one-click [Linux snap](http://bit.ly/pynsource-snap).
+If you are on linux, then install Pynsource via the one-click [Linux snap](http://bit.ly/pynsource-snap).

 #### To run the tests